ANGELS AT BAT ®

 Donate used or new baseball equipment to children in Africa

 Angels at Bat has been collecting used and new baseball equipment for children in Africa since 2012.
-After watching Uganda's team in the Little League World Series in 2012, I realized that we could provide these players with equipment by simply donating used equipment that sits unused in our homes or garages.
+After watching Uganda's team in the Little League World Series in 2012, we realized that we could provide these players with equipment by simply donating used equipment that sits unused in our homes or garages.
 To watch more in depth stories of Angels at Bat and its beginnings/progress, click the following button.

 ~ Angels at Bat was featured on CNN as a part of the CNN Heroes: An All-Star Tribute in 2018 ~

 IN HONOR OF OUR COACH

-In January 2012, the baseball community of Green Bay lost a very special man who helped coach my teammates and me since we were young.
-He tragically took his own life;his loss was sudden and we all miss him so much (PLEASE if you or someone you know of are in need of help do not hesitate to talk to a trusted aid source).
+In January 2012, the baseball community of Green Bay lost a very special man who helped coach many young teammates the game.
+He tragically took his own life; his loss was sudden and we all miss him so much (PLEASE if you or someone you know of are in need of help do not hesitate to talk to a trusted aid source).
 In honor of coach T. Williquette, all equipment donated to Africa will have his softball number -- 20 -- hand-written on each item so that each kid will play with the love for the game that Coach Williquette would seek for us to play with.

 WHERE ARE WE SENDING EQUIPMENT?

 As of now we send equipment to three countries in Africa...

 - South Africa